 - Herbal remedies also positively affect moods and the hormone serotonin.
 Pregnant women should seek help from their nutritionists what kind of remedies to take.
 It is essential to not use these supplements without the go signal of professionals since some remedies clash with other medications taken by pregnant women.

+Adenike Bitto, MD and collaborators explain that, “Pregnancy intention connotes the complex process dealing with the desire of an individual or a couple to achieve or avoid conception.”
 If faced with an unwanted pregnancy, it is essential to take the points above seriously.
 Engaging yourself with these practices may help overcome the depression you are feeling and figure out the best solution for both you, as a mother, and your baby.